322602-bit/-python-portfolio/README.md

 - Python
 - Pandas
 - Scikit-learn (Linear Regression)
-- CSV dataset (data.csv)
+- "C:\Users\322602\Downloads\data.csv"

 ## Results – Output
-The AI predicted a test score of 85 for a student who studied 6 hours and slept 8 hours.
+The AI predicted a test score of 81 for a student who studied 6 hours and slept 8 hours.

 ## Learning
 I learned how to train an AI model and use data to make predictions.